Eric Winer: Research

 Winer has conducted numerous clinical trials during his career.
-These trials span virtually all aspects of breast cancer.
 For over a decade, he was the co-chair of the CALGB/Alliance Breast Cancer Committee.
-Currently, he is the principal investigator of the Dana-Farber/Harvard Cancer Center NCI SPORE (National Cancer Institute Specialized Program of Research Excellence) in breast cancer.
-His research group focuses on improving care through the development of new treatment approaches.
-He also recognizes the importance of de-escalating therapy in patients who can do just as well with less treatment.
-In collaboration with the Department of Defense and the National Cancer Institute, Winer is also the principal investigator on a study sponsored by the Alliance for Clinical Trials in Oncology, assessing the use of aspirin as adjuvant therapy for node-positive breast cancer patients.
+He served as the principal investigator of the Dana-Farber/Harvard Cancer Center NCI SPORE (National Cancer Institute Specialized Program of Research Excellence) in breast cancer.
+At Yale, his research group focuses on improving care through the development of new treatment approaches.
+He also recognizes the importance of de-escalating therapy in patients who can do just as well with less treatment..
+His research is funded by the National Cancer Institute and an Advanced Research Projects Agency for health (ARPA-H) grant.

 Articles

 Winer has authored over 400 publications.
 Here is a selection of Winer's recently published articles: